MinhHungPhan/terraform-bootcamp/04-terraform-hands-on-labs/01-configuring-terraform/02-configuring-docker-compose-for-terraform/README.md

 - [Docker](https://docs.docker.com/get-docker/) installed on your machine.
 - [Docker Compose](https://docs.docker.com/compose/install/) installed.
 - Basic understanding of Docker, Docker Compose, and Terraform.

+## Why Running Terraform with Docker Compose

+Running Terraform with Docker Compose provides several benefits that enhance your infrastructure management and improve overall efficiency.
+Here are some key reasons why using Docker Compose with Terraform is a great practice:

+1. **Consistent and Isolated Environment**:
+- By running Terraform inside a Docker container, you ensure a consistent environment across different machines.
+All dependencies, such as the Terraform version and required tools, are encapsulated within the container.
+This eliminates the "works on my machine" problem and avoids conflicts with locally installed tools or software versions.

+2. **Simplified Dependency Management**:
+- With Docker Compose, you don’t need to manually install and maintain Terraform or other related tools on your local machine.
+The Docker image handles all dependencies, keeping your development environment clean and reducing setup time.

+3. **Improved Collaboration**:
+- When multiple team members are working on the same Terraform project, Docker Compose helps standardize the setup.
+By sharing a consistent Docker environment, everyone in the team can use the same versions of Terraform and other tools, which minimizes discrepancies between environments.

+4. **Enhanced Portability**:
+- The entire infrastructure configuration, including the environment, is defined in the `docker-compose.yml` file.
+This means that anyone can easily reproduce the setup by cloning the repository and running a simple command.
+This portability is especially useful for CI/CD pipelines, enabling automated deployment and testing.

+5. **Secure Handling of Credentials**:
+- Docker Compose allows you to pass environment variables securely, avoiding the need to hardcode sensitive information such as AWS credentials.
+By keeping sensitive data in environment files or using Docker secrets, you can enhance the security of your Terraform workflows.

+6. **Version Control for Infrastructure**:
+- Placing your Docker and Terraform configurations under version control ensures that any changes to the infrastructure or the environment setup are tracked.
+This versioning also allows you to roll back to a previous setup if something goes wrong.

+7. **Efficiency and Automation**:
+- Using Docker Compose, you can quickly start a Terraform container with pre-configured volume mappings and environment variables.
+This speeds up the process of running Terraform commands, deploying infrastructure, and testing configurations.

 ## Setting Up Terraform with Docker Compose